Trump pushes to move Stormy Daniels hush money case brought by Manhattan DA Alvin Bragg to federal court

 Bragg, whose office says Trump shouldn’t be shielded from state prosecution, has charged Trump with committing 34 felonies during his first year in the White House by reimbursing his fixer-turned-foe Michael Cohen for a $130,000 payment to porn star Daniels ahead of the 2016 election.

-Bragg says Cohen’s payments to Daniels were illegal campaign contributions — and that Trump tried to hide the nature of the payments by classifying them as legal fees.
+Bragg says Cohen’s payment to Daniels was an illegal campaign contribution — and that Trump tried to hide the nature of the payments by classifying them as legal fees.

 Bragg alleges that Trump falsified business records to hide the fact the payments violated state and federal election laws — and that the falsification of records constitute a felony under New York law.